daniel-j-h/daniel-j-h.github.io-sources/content/post/intuitive-monadic-bind-kleisli-composition.md

 ## Summary

 In using Monadic Bind and Kleisli Composition we not only composed error propagating pipeline stages, but we did this in a way that keeps the code clean and shows its intention to the reader.
-Being able to see patterns such as functional composition in code that may look totally unrelated and not functional at all -- say C++ in the context of parallelization -- helps tremendously.
+Being able to see patterns such as functional composition in code that may look totally unrelated and not in functional style at all -- say C++ in the context of parallelization -- helps tremendously.